tiran/defusedxml/README.md

 -   Rename defusedxml.lxml.check\_dtd() to check\_docinfo()
 -   Unify argument names in callbacks
 -   Add arguments and formatted representation to exceptions
--   Add forbid\_external argument to all functions and classs
+-   Add forbid\_external argument to all functions and classes
 -   More tests
 -   LOTS of documentation
 -   Add example code for other languages (Ruby, Perl, PHP) and